Particular/docs.particular.net/nservicebus/rabbitmq/operations-scripting.md

 snippet:rabbit-nativesend-usage

 In this example, the value `MyNamespace.MyMessage` represents the .NET type of the message.
-For more information about providing the correct value for the `EnclosedMessageTypes` header and other headers, [please read this article](/nservicebus/messaging/headers.md).
+See the [headers documentation](/nservicebus/messaging/headers.md) for more information on the `EnclosedMessageTypes` header.

 ## Return message to source queue